OWASIPPE HIGH ADVENTURE & OUTPOSTS

 Motor Boating.
-Learn to operate a motorboat, as well as the rules of the lake, and earn Motorboating merit bade.
+Learn to operate a motorboat, as well as the rules of the lake, and earn Motorboating merit badge.
 You will have the opportunity to drive one of Owasippe’s motorboats.

 Water Sports.
 Develop your water skiing skills in a safe and fun environment while earning Water Sports merit Badge.

-Lake Tubing or River Tubing.
-Grab a friend and enjoy being pulled behind Blackhawk’s speedboat for a few laps around the lake and get a high speed tour of Big Blue.
-Enjoy the scenery of the Manistee National Forest as you float down the White River.
+Lake Tubing .
+Grab a friend and enjoy being pulled behind Blackhawk’s speedboat for a few laps around the lake and get a high speed tour of Big Blue lake.

 Saturday (Weekend) Canoe Trip.
 “Stay-over troops” (those troops that stay 2 weeks) are offered this opportunity for their extra time at Owasippe.
 Trailers packed with canoes, paddles and PFDs are available for your troop to begin an excursion down the White River.
 Saturday trips are flexible and can even include an overnight on the river.

 C.O.P.E./Climbing.
 The Charles Nagle C.O.P.E. base is your Scouts opportunity to experience a “Challenging Outdoor Personal Experience”.
 This program will help Scouts learn teamwork and build self-confidence.
 This also the home of the 30 foot high, Chris Hill climbing tower where Scouts can participate in open climbing or earn Climbing merit badge.